priyabadatiya/youtube-playlist-timer/README.md

 ```

 # Instructions.
-- Use the snippet until your whole page will be loaded.
+- Use the above snippet until your whole page will be loaded.